DuoLaiMao/DLMFoundation/README.md

 ## License

-DMLFoundation is available under the MIT license.
+DLMFoundation is available under the MIT license.
 See the LICENSE file for more info.